trivago/gollum/docs/producers/kafka.rst

   MetadataRefreshMs set the interval in seconds for fetching cluster metadata.
   By default this is set to 600000 (10 minutes).
   This corresponds to the JVM setting `topic.metadata.refresh.interval.ms`.

+**TlsEnable**
+  TlsEnable defines whether to use TLS to communicate with brokers.
+  Defaults to false.

+**TlsKeyLocation**
+  TlsKeyLocation defines the path to the client's private key (PEM) for used for authentication.
+  Defaults to "".

+**TlsCertificateLocation**
+  TlsCertificateLocation defines the path to the client's public key (PEM) used for authentication.
+  Defaults to "".

+**TlsCaLocation**
+  TlsCaLocation defines the path to CA certificate(s) for verifying the broker's key.
+  Defaults to "".

+**TlsServerName**
+  TlsServerName is used to verify the hostname on the server's certificate unless TlsInsecureSkipVerify is true.
+  Defaults to "".

+**TlsInsecureSkipVerify**
+  TlsInsecureSkipVerify controls whether to verify the server's certificate chain and host name.
+  Defaults to false.

+**SaslEnable**
+  SaslEnable is whether to use SASL for authentication.
+  Defaults to false.

+**SaslUsername**
+  SaslUsername is the user for SASL/PLAIN authentication.
+  Defaults to "gollum".

+**SaslPassword**
+  SaslPassword is the password for SASL/PLAIN authentication.
+  Defaults to "".

 **Servers**
   Servers contains the list of all kafka servers to connect to.